hyperledger-labs/orion-server/docs/introduction.md

   3. **Historical Key-Value Pairs**: Storage of all past/inactive key-value pairs using a graph data structure with additional metadata such as the user who modified the key-value pair, all previous and next values of the key, transactions that have read or written to the key-value pair, etc...
 This helps to provide a complete data lineage.
   4. **Authenticated Data Structure**: Storage of Merkle Patricia Tree where leaf node is nothing but a key-value pair.
 This helps in creating proofs for the existence or non-existence of a key-value pair and transaction.
-  5. **Hash chain of blocks**: Storage of cryptographically linked blocks, where each block holds a set of transactions submitted by the user along with its commit status, summary of state changes in the form of Merkle Patricia's Root hash, etc...
+  5. **Hash Chain of Blocks**: Storage of cryptographically linked blocks, where each block holds a set of transactions submitted by the user along with its commit status, summary of state changes in the form of Merkle Patricia's Root hash, etc...
 This helps in creating a proof for the existence of a block or a transaction.

-The users of Orion can query these five data elements provided that they have the required privileges and also can perform transactions to modify active key-value pairs.
-When a user submits a transaction, user receives a transaction receipt from the Orion node after the commit of a block that includes the transaction.
+The users of Orion can query these five data elements provided that they have the required privileges and they can also perform transactions to modify active key-value pairs.
+When a user submits a transaction, the user receives a transaction receipt from the Orion node after the commit of a block that includes the transaction.
 The user can then store the receipt locally to perform client-side verification of the proof of existence of a key-value pair, transaction, or a block.